Back

 • Asset maintenance involves inspecting, servicing, and repairing building equipment to preserve performance.

-• Asset maintenance management software centralizes service records and applies AI to identify failure patterns, helping property teams shift to preventive strategies.
+• Asset maintenance management software centralizes service records and applies AI to identify patterns, helping property teams shift to preventive strategies.

 • Visitt integrates preventive and predictive asset maintenance with real-time performance monitoring, enabling CRE teams to prevent failures and optimize equipment lifecycle decisions across portfolios.